clin1234/md5cpp/README.md

 3. For translating HTML entities (e.g. `&amp;`) and numeric character references (e.g. `&#35;` or `&#xcab;`) into their Unicode equivalents.

-   However note MD4C leaves this translation on the renderer/application; as the renderer is supposed to really know output encoding and whether it really needs to perform this kind of translation.
+   However, MD5CPP leaves this translation on the renderer/application; as the renderer is supposed to really know output encoding and whether it really needs to perform this kind of translation.
 (For example, when the renderer outputs HTML, it may leave the entities untranslated and defer the work to a web browser.)

-MD4C relies on this property of the CommonMark and the implementation is, to a large degree, encoding-agnostic.
-Most of MD4C code only assumes that the encoding of your choice is compatible with ASCII.
-I.e. that the codepoints below 128 have the same numeric values as ASCII.
+MD5CPP relies on this property of the CommonMark and the implementation is, to a large degree, encoding-agnostic.
+Most of MD5CPP's code only assumes that the encoding of your choice is compatible with ASCII (i.e. that the codepoints below 128 have the same numeric values as ASCII).

 Any input MD4C does not understand is simply seen as part of the document text and sent to the renderer's callback functions unchanged.